Please contact the Office of Sport, Sector Capability and Performance Team, Sport Development Group:

 Most SSOs and SSODs in NSW are membership-based and dependent on the invaluable contributions of volunteers.
 Apart from a small number of SSOs, most NSW sporting organisations are operated and governed by volunteers who also act as coaches, officials, administrators, media liaison and fund-raising champions.

 State Sporting Organisation Benchmarking and Organisational Health Research Project

-The Office of Sport has a target within its Strategic Plan target of 80 percent of SSO’s with a sound organisational health rating by 2020.
+The Office of Sport has a target within its Strategic Plan that 80 percent of SSO’s have a sound organisational health rating by 2020.
 In this context, in mid-late 2017 the Office of Sport undertook significant research and analysis with 78 SSO's and 19 SSODs.

 The aim of the Project was:

 - to identify key benchmarks to define what sound organisational health means for the Sport Sector

 - to develop a survey framework that could be used by both the Sport Sector and the Office of Sport to measure the levels of organisational health in SSOs and SSODs

 - to use the survey framework to develop a self-assessment diagnostic tool that could be used by the Sport Sector at any time to assess their levels of organisational health.